Meeting your contractor over video can help you renovate safely during COVID-19.

 Step 3: Prepare your talking points

 Site visits typically begin with a walkthrough, followed by a sit-down discussion of the project.
+These typically last between 60—90 minutes on average.
 Prepare a list of topics that you would like to discuss.

 Important points to cover: